 QUIZZES: During the semester there will be 11 chapter quizzes.
 The quizzes will include questions on the definitions of terms we have discussed or with your ability to apply the concepts presented in the chapters.
 Quizzes will generally not contain problems that require significant calculations.
 Each quiz will be worth 10 points, with the lowest quiz grade being dropped, for a total of 100 points available to you from Quizzes.
-Quizzes can be given in class or as an assignment in Blackboard will generally be unannounced.
-You are responsible for attending class and monitoring both your Blackboard to make sure and complete all quiz assignments prior to their assigned deadlines.
+Quizzes can be given in class or as an assignment in MAL and will generally be unannounced.
+You are responsible for attending class and monitoring both your Blackboard & MAL accounts to make sure and complete all quiz assignments prior to their assigned deadlines.

 CLASS DISCUSSION PROBLEMS: The "Class Discussion" exercises listed on the right side of the Class Schedule should be worked as preparation for their respective class meetings.
 Class Discussion problems will not be graded.
 You will find the class discussion problems at the end of the chapter of the textbook being discussed and they correspond to the Class Discussion problems assignment in MAL.
 You should work the Class Discussion problems in MAL until you get them completed correctly.
 We will work and discuss as many of these problems as possible during our class meetings so you should come to class with questions about those with which you had difficulty.
 You may not completely understand each problem but you should be familiar enough with the problems after trying to work them that you will be able to discuss them in class.
 If it is your intention to do well in this course, it is essential that you work not only the Class Discussion problems but as many other related problems as you have time available (see the Practice and Review assignment in MAL for each chapter).
 The concepts we are to study can be learned and understood only by working problems.
-Simply reading the textbook material will not be sufficient to assure success in this course.
-It is expected, at a minimum, that each student will work the Class Discussion problems and the Homework assignments found in MAL for each chapter we cover.
+Simply reading the textbook material will work the Class Discussion problems and the Homework assignments found in MAL for each chapter we cover.

 HOMEWORK PROBLEMS: MAL also contains an assignment for each chapter called Homework Problems.
-You will be required to complete the Homework Problems and you will receive a grade for each assignment. (see COURSE POINT DISTRIBUTION above).
+You will be required to complete the Homework Problems and you will receive a grade for each assignment (see COURSE POINT DISTRIBUTION above).
 There is a Homework assignment for Chapters 2 - 4 & 6 - 12 (10 assignments); each of which is worth 10 points.
 You can earn a total of 100 grade points for correctly completing each of the Homework Problem assignments.
-The Homework assignment for each chapter must be completed by 11:30PM (Central Standard Time) on the Sunday evening of the week prior the exam that those chapter covered by each exam.)
+The Homework assignment for each chapter must be completed by 11:00PM (Central Standard Time) on the day following the day we conclude our class discussion of a particular chapter.
+(Example: Complete discussion of chapter material on Tuesday.
+Homework assignment is due by 11:00PM the following day, Wednesday.)
+The Homework due dates for each Chapter are outlined in the Class Schedule posted on Blackboard and MAL.
 Homework assignments will not be reopened for any student for any reason.
 You must plan so that you will be able to complete each Homework assignment by its due date.

 You will be expected to complete all of the homework problems assigned for each chapter.
 MAL will allow you to continue to attempt to complete each problem until you are able to get it right for a maximum of 5 attempts; or until the window for that chapter's assignment closes.
 Partial credit is given for partially completed homework problems so use the 80/20 rule wisely.